mathewqpmiller/Matplotlib-Pymaceuticals_Analysis/README.md

 ![alt text](images/PyplotBarChart2.png)

 * Step 2 - Create Pie Charts
 * Generate a pie plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the distribution of female or male mice in the study.
+Like the bar charts, play with the formatting a little however the charts should be essentially identical when completed.

 * Pandas Pie Chart
 ![alt text](images/PandasPieChart2.png)